openlvc/portico/codebase/src/java/examples/hla13/README.txt

  2. Supported Platforms
 -------------------------------------------------------------------------------

- The Portico C++ example federate is supported on:
+ The Portico Java example federate is officially supported on:

+  * Java JDK 7 (version 7u17+)
   * Ubuntu 12.04 LTS for 32 and 64-bit
   * Mac OS X Mountain Lion (10.8)+ for 64-bit
-  * Windows 7 32/64-bit with Visual Studio 10
+  * Windows 7 32/64-bit

+ --- JDK Requirements ---
+ Please note that you need to have a JDK installed on your system and have the environment variable JAVA_HOME set to point to it in order to compile the example federates.
+Portico ships with a JRE, but this only supports running Java applications, not compiling them.

+ --- JDK Version ---
+ Portico has been built against Java 7 and requires a Java 7 JDK to compile federates for.
+If you are deploying against a Java 6 environment The federate may work happily with earlier versions of Java, but these are not officially supported, and if you are targeting a Java v6 platform, may require a recompile of the RTI from source.

 -------------------------------------------------------------------------------
  3. Compiling and Running the Example Federate